accetto/headless-coding-g3/readme-local-building-example.md

 The hook scripts are executed exactly in that order.

-The **second version** (G3v2) of the pipeline has added also the helper script `cache`, which ist stored in the same folder.
+The **second version** (G3v2) of the pipeline introduced in the sibling project [accetto/ubuntu-vnc-xfce-g3][accetto-github-ubuntu-vnc-xfce-g3] has added also the helper script `cache`, which ist stored in the same folder.
 It is used by the hook scripts `pre_build` and `build` and it refreshes the local `g3-cache`.
 It can be also executed  stand-alone.

 Utilizing the local `g3-cache` brings a significant boost in the building performance and much shorter building times.